What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 Is open banking safe?

-Can the app make payments from my account?
+Can an app make payments from my account?

-Not if it uses an AISP licence.
-AISP grants read-only access.
-To initiate payments, a company would need a separate PISP licence, and each transaction would require your explicit authorisation.
-Martia uses GoCardless as an AISP — read-only access only.
+Not if it uses an AISP licence — AISP is read-only.
+To initiate payments, a company needs a separate PISP licence, and every single transaction requires your explicit authorisation and SCA at your bank.
+Martia uses GoCardless as an AISP, so it has read-only access only.

 How do I revoke an app's access to my account?